animo/animo-mediator/README.md

 ## Getting Started

+> If you want to deploy the mediator based on the pre-built docker image, please see the [Using Docker](#using-docker) section.

 Make sure you have followed the `libindy` setup form the AFJ docs: https://aries.js.org/guides/next/getting-started/set-up/indy-sdk

 Then run install to install dependencies: